wp-slimstat/wp-slimstat/readme.txt

 * [Fix] Minor fixes to the Javascript used on admin pages
 * [Fix] Restored compatibility with the plugin Dashboard Widgets

-= 3.3.6 =
-* [New] Since you've asked, we added a datepicker to the filters
-* [Update] MaxMind / Geolocation database updated to October 2013
-* [Fix] We had some issues with our repository, which made WP SlimStat unavailable for a while.
-Sorry for the inconvenience.

-= 3.3.5 =
-* [Note] Our add-on [Export To Excel](http://slimstat.getused.to.it/addons/wp-slimstat-export-to-excel/) can now export the tabular data that makes up the charts (thank you, [consensus](http://wordpress.org/support/topic/graph-export))
-* [New] Now all the charts include comparison data for both metrics
-* [Fix] A javascript variable name conflict introduced in version 3.3.4 was affecting some advanced functionality (thank you, [Nanowisdoms](http://wordpress.org/support/topic/expand-details-option-not-working-in-334))
-* [Fix] A pretty unique combination of settings was affecting the way the Spy View data was being listed (thank you, [Nanowisdoms](http://wordpress.org/support/topic/live-visitor-as-in-currently-still-on-the-site-view))

 == Distinguished Users ==

 * [Vitaly](http://www.visbiz.org/) - Volunteered quite a lot of time for QA and testing, and provided the complete Russian localization